Highline at the Edge: Top Athletes Challenge Zhangjiajie Heights

 The Zhangjiajie contest runs for three days.
 The winner will receive 100,000 yuan (about £11,000) and the title of “Cultural Tourism Ambassador” for Zhangjiajie National Forest Park.

 This is the eighth highline competition held at Huangshizhai.
 Over the years, it has attracted hundreds of international athletes and thousands of spectators.
-Organisers say it is now one of the world’s most challenging and rewarding highline events, bringing extreme sports and stunning landscapes together.
+Organisers say it is now one of the world’s most challenging and rewarding highline events, uniting extreme sports with stunning landscapes.

 highline